 To every coupled cell network there corresponds a class of vector fields that are "compatible" with the labeled graph structure of the network.
 Such vector fields are said to be admissible for the given coupled cell network.
 A system of admissible differential equations will also be called a coupled cell system.
-For a precise definition of admissibility we refer the reader to [16].
+The admissible equations for the network in the preceding example are given in (1).